Methodologies

 Year-over-year views

-The daily view compares the same calendar dates across years.
-The day-of-week view compares the same type of day, such as Monday to Monday.
-The monthly view compares monthly averages across years.
+Year-over-year views compare like periods across years.-Daily compares the same calendar dates across years.-Day of Week compares the same weekday across years, such as Monday to Monday.-Monthly compares monthly averages across years.

 Trendlines

-Population trendlines are fitted from the selected chart window.
-The page uses a regression model that can account for weekly rhythm and, on longer ranges, annual seasonality.
-Short windows still move quickly around updates, holidays, and Double XP, so the line should be read as directional, not definite.
+Population trendlines are fitted from the selected chart window.-The model accounts for weekly rhythm.-Longer ranges can also account for annual seasonality.-Short windows can still move quickly around updates, holidays, and Double XP.Read the line as directional, not definitive.

 Peaks and lows